Harrison Township, Bedford County, Pennsylvania

 Harrison Township is a township in Bedford County, Pennsylvania, United States.
 The population was 933 at the 2020 census.

 History

 The Diehls Covered Bridge and Heirline Covered Bridge were listed on the National Register of Historic Places in 1980.

 Geography

 Harrison Township is located in western Bedford County.
 It is bordered by Bedford Township to the east, Cumberland Valley Township to the southeast, Londonderry Township to the southwest, Juniata Township to the west, and Napier Township to the north.
 The borough of Manns Choice is along the northern border but is not part of the township.
 The eastern border of the township follows the crest of Wills Mountain, and the northern border is the Raystown Branch of the Juniata River.

+Pennsylvania Route 31 runs along the northern edge of Harrison Township, extending from the township's northwestern border with Juniata Township to the northeastern border with Napier Township.
+For this entire stretch, Route 31 parallels the Raystown Branch of the Juniata River.

 According to the United States Census Bureau, the township has a total area of 96.06 km2, of which 95.98 km2 is land and 0.09 km2, or 0.09%, is water.